-- Rates for school children are 85 per cent of the non-school child rates. - A higher part-time loading percentage applies to non-school children attending a long day care service for less than 37.5 hours a week, and - A higher standard hourly rate applies to children attending family day care and in home care services for less than 37.5 hours a week, and - A higher non-standard hourly rate applies to children attending family day care and in home care services for any hours outside the service's standard hours. - Can be paid directly to child care services to reduce the fees charged and help you manage your weekly budget.
-Fee reductions are based on an estimate of adjusted taxable income, with reconciliation after the end of the income (financial) year. - Alternatively, payment can be made as a lump sum to parents after the end of the income (financial) year, if you have irregular work or you are unsure about your income. - Families now have one year instead of two years to lodge lump sum claims for Child Care Benefit.
+- Rates for school children are 85 per cent of the non-school child rates. - A higher part-time loading percentage applies to non-school children attending a long day care service for less than 37.5 hours a week, and - A higher standard hourly rate applies to children attending family day care and in home care services for less than 37.5 hours a week, and - A higher non-standard hourly rate applies to children attending family day care and in home care services for any hours outside the service's standard hours. - Child Care Benefit (or the benefit) can be paid to child care services to reduce the fees charged and help you manage your weekly budget.
+Fee reductions are based on an estimate of adjusted taxable income, with reconciliation after the end of the income (financial) year. - Alternatively, payment can be made as a lump sum to parents after the end of the income (financial) year, if you have irregular work or you are unsure about your income. - Families have one year after the end of the financial year to lodge a lump sum claim for Child Care Benefit.
 Extensions to the one year period may be provided in special circumstances.